 Registration for BACDC 2025 will open June 16th, 2025 and will be online and accessible via this page.
 In the meantime, if you are interested in taking part in the BACDC 2025 and need more information, you can contact the Lifelong Learning Unit via the TVET Council Barbados at (246) 434-3790.
 You can also monitor the Council’s social media channels for further information.

-The rationale behind the Construction Open Day & Job Fair is that the conference offers the opportunity for persons, particularly in construction, and design, to develop their professional knowledge.
-The Construction Open Day is essentially, a market day where industry professionals can come and see the latest technology, equipment and materials being utilized in the sector.
-This includes the suppliers of equipment and equipment rentals, building materials including cement and cement blocks, tiles, paints and coatings, fixtures and fittings, plumbing and electrical supplies.
+This includes the suppliers of construction equipment and equipment rentals, building materials including cementitious and reinforcement materials, tiles, paints and coatings, fixtures and fittings, plumbing and electrical supplies.
 Also, there will be cutting edge construction services such as drone photography.

 The Construction Open Day & Job Fair is an important opportunity for contractors, project managers, masons, tilers, plumbers, carpenters, electricians, maintenance personnel, roof fitters, Do-it-Yourselfers and the public to learn more about the thriving construction industry in Barbados.